Skip to main content

 The Fall Is Your Strength

-Be brave.
-Brave enough to feel the weight of the ground when you slip.
+Be brave, Brave enough to feel the weight of the ground when you slip.
 Brave enough to sit in the mess of it without rushing to escape.
 Brave enough to ignore the noise and the shame that comes with the fall.
 Because the world has a way of making us believe that falling means failing.
 That stumbling means we are not enough.
 That being wrong means we are unworthy.
 But none of that is true.
 We cannot always control what life throws at us.
 Especially when it involves people, their decisions, their intentions, their unpredictable paths.
 Sometimes we make choices that lead us down the wrong road.
 Sometimes we trust others, and their missteps pull us off course.
 It happens.
 And it will happen again.
 But when you fall and rise again, you rise with more than just your strength you rise with wisdom.
 You rise with insight.
 You rise with the quiet confidence of someone who has been there and is not afraid to go there again.
 That fall becomes your greatest teacher.
 Not because you escap...